 The award recipient will receive a $5,000 prize from the Canadian Women's Foundation.

-Awarded to one working journalist (employed or freelance) who has done the most to shine a spotlight on women’s equality issues in Canada in print, broadcast or online news reporting in 2013.
+Awarded to a working journalist (employed or freelance) who has done the most to shine a spotlight on women’s equality issues in Canada in print, broadcast or online news reporting in 2016.
+Entries involving more than one contributor are welcome, and will be judged as a single submission.
+Submissions are welcome in the following formats: article, column, online piece, editorial, op-ed, radio program, podcast, television program or documentary film.

 See the list of jurors for this award.